 - Appropriateness for Students:

 - Is the reading level about right for your students?
 Please do not depend on Lexile rankings.
-Virtually all products that list Lexiles on TpT are doing so illegally.
+Virtually all products that list Lexiles on TpT have misused the site’s free analyzer, which specifically states the results may not be published.
 Further, they are most likely not accurate (as is clearly stated on the Lexile website).
 In addition, Lexile leveled passages do not take content into consideration and, depending on your students’ background, prior knowledge, and comprehension skills, may still not be appropriate.
 Further, the use of a Lexile ranking often does not allow for challenging vocabulary words, which are an important part of close reading.
 Challenging vocabulary words should either be defined within or inferred from the text.
 You know your students.
 Most likely, you can read a passage over and have a pretty good idea if the reading level is appropriate.

 - Is the subject matter appropriate for your students?
 Honestly, I have been quite surprised (and occasionally appalled) at some of the topics I have seen covered in passages available online.
 Subjects should be relevant to your curriculum (a great way to bring in social studies and science!) and/or of high interest to your students.
 Topics should not be politically biased, culturally insensitive, too mature for the age of your students, completely irrelevant, or just plain boring.